| The discussion on the strategic

 sufficient experience and maturity to undertake this struggle in

+the “best possible conditions.
 The possibility of such a

 development seems excluded, in our opinion, because the